Overview of Inguinal Hernia

 Diagnosis of Inguinal Hernia

 Inguinal hernia can be easily diagnosed through a physical exam.
 A surgeon will check for a bulge in the patient’s groin area.
 Since standing and coughing make a hernia more evident, surgeons often ask patients to stand and cough or strain.
-In case the diagnosis is vague after a physical exam, the surgeon suggests imaging tests to check for an inguinal hernia which will also be useful to check for complications.

 Imaging tests for an inguinal hernia include